 Developing low carb desserts without using sugar substitutes is challenging.
-The best route to go if you are on a low carb diet is to opt for a dessert that is high in fat instead of carbs (carbs = flour and sugar).
-This rich and creamy panna cotta with strawberries is a perfect low carb dessert.Jump to Recipe
+The best route to go if you are on a low carb diet is to opt for a dessert that is high in fat instead of carbs (carbs = flour and/or sugar).
+This rich and creamy panna cotta with strawberries is a perfect low carb dessert.Jump to Recipe Jump to Recipe

 Berries are the Main Fruit that Works with Low Carb Diets

 Berries are considered the main type of fruit allowed on a low carb or slow carb diet due to their high fiber to fructose ratio (meaning they don’t spike blood sugar as much as most fruit).
 Berries are also high in nutritional value (antioxidants) with a relatively high amount of fiber.